icopy-site/awesome/docs/awesome/awesome-newsletters.md

 - [DevCraft](https://devcraftweekly.com/).
 A weekly newsletter on the art, craft and lifestyle of Software Engineering.
 - [Four Short Links](https://www.oreilly.com/feed/four-short-links).
 4 short links about (mostly research oriented) technology every weekday.
 - [The Morning Paper](https://blog.acolyer.org/).
 An interesting/influential/important paper from the world of CS every weekday morning, as selected by Adrian Colyer.
+- [TechMeme](https://www.techmeme.com/).
+Techmeme is a aggregated, filtered, archiveable summary in near real-time of what is new and generating conversation in technology.

 ## Business/Finance